elisoncrum/piipan/README.md

 Our processes and code are intended to be platform agnostic: the 18F team primarily uses macOS-hosted local development tools and the managed services use a mix of Windows and Linux.

-Piipan uses the monorepo strategy; subsystems get their own top-level directory and are independently deployable modulo any shared data stores.
+Piipan uses the monorepo strategy; subsystems get their own top-level directory and are independently deployable modulo any shared datastores.
 A system-wide CircleCI configuration manages continuous integration and deployment.

 ## Documentation